tidalmigrations/machine_stats/windows/README.md

 ## Usage

 For detailed information on the different ways to run Machine Stats for Windows, check out the [guide](https://guides.tidal.cloud/machine_stats.html#windows).
-This README will explain one common use case - where you want to take a single reading of your inventory and then pipe the result straight to the Tidal Accelerator platform using Tidal Tools.
+This README will explain one common use case - where you want to take a single reading of your inventory and then pipe the result straight to Tidal Accelerator using Tidal Tools.

 1. Download and install [Tidal Tools](https://get.tidal.sh/).